St Thomas of Canterbury College: Golden jubilee

 In spite of the threat of earthquakes, the college celebrated its Golden Jubilee or 50th anniversary on 6–9 October 2011.
 "Around three hundred people were present and they revelled in: sports, fire dances, haka, tours, hāngī, dancing, food, drink, rugby and spiritual celebrations."
 The events included a "50th Jubilee Celebration Day" to allow Old Boys to meet the pupils and see the school operating during a school day.
 An assembly included a Pōwhiri, Waiata and other songs, a Samoan fire dance, a PowerPoint presentation of the history of the College, the presentation of a time capsule and the cutting of a Jubilee Cake.
 John Airey, the first student to arrive at the college on 6 February 1961 was presented to the assembly.
 This was followed by a Hāngī.
 There were sporting competitions with St Kevin's College to celebrate the 50th Anniversary of sporting exchanges between the two Colleges (they started in the school's first year).
 St Thomas's won the Rugby (54–0), but lost the Basketball (59–57) and the Football (4–0).
 A cricket match had to be cancelled because of rain.
 The 50th Celebration Dinner was held at the Showgate Room at Riccarton Raceway Function Centre.
 Former staff members including Christian Brothers were present.
 All these events were timed not to clash with games of the 2011 Rugby World Cup.
 The Jubilee Mass was celebrated by Bishop Barry Jones of Christchurch on Sunday 9 October in the St Thomas of Canterbury College hall.

-Christian Brothers
+Christian Brothers (1961-2026)

+The school’s land and buildings were owned by the Trustees of Christian Brothers of New Zealand, a charitable trust, which is overseen by the Christian Brothers Oceania Province (which is centred in Australia and includes New Zealand).

+In 2019 it was reported that the Christian Brothers intended to transfer ownership of the college to the Catholic Bishop of Christchurch.
+The transfer occurred seven years later in 2026 after 65 years of ownership by the Christian Brothers.

-The last Christian Brother formally employed on the teaching staff of the college was in the early 2000s, but some brothers continued to teach at the college as volunteers including, in particular, Br William Hofbauer (Bill) Dowling who died in 2024.
-As proprietors of the college, the Christian Brothers continued to appoint their representatives to the board under the Private School Conditional Integration Act 1975.
-In 2019, after 58 years, the Christian Brothers transferred ownership of the college to the Bishop of Christchurch.
+The last Christian Brother formally employed on the teaching staff of the college left in the early 2000s, but some brothers continued to teach at the college as volunteers including, in particular, Br William "Bill" Dowling who died in 2024.